Please wait

 • The walls of the eastern main gate of the Roman fort can be visited

-• Roman miniature amphora made of bronze in the Tulln-Wilhelmstraße excavation
+• Roman miniature bronze amphora in the Tulln-Wilhelmstraße excavation

-• Small ceramic horse from a Roman cremation grave in Schießstattgasse
+• Ceramic horse from a Roman cremation grave in Schießstattgasse

-• ‘Anubis dog’ made of light grey clay from the Schießstattgasse burial ground
+• "Anubis dog" made of light gray clay from the cemetery in Schießstattgasse

-• Roman Tulln can also be explored in the municipal museum
+• Roman Tulln can also be explored in the town museum

 Marc Aurel Park ,